 Their body is well rounded with dogs having well sprung ribs, a good depth from their withers to their brisket.
 Their back is quite short, but very powerful and level only arching over a dog's well-muscled and broad loins.
 Bellies curve gently upwards which adds to a dog's powerful appearance.

-English Bull Terriers might look a bit ferocious thanks to them being so powerfully built, but in fact, these dogs boast wonderfully kind and friendly natures with the added bonus of them having a really keen sense of humour.
+Over the years and through careful selective breeding, responsible Bull Terrier breeders have successfully developed a dog that makes for a wonderful family pet and companion.
+English Bull Terriers might look ferocious thanks to them being so powerfully built, but in fact, these dogs boast wonderfully kind and friendly natures with the added bonus of them having a really keen sense of humour.

 They are not the best choice for first-time owners because they need to be well trained from a young age so they understand their place in "the pack" and who to look up to for direction and guidance.
 If they are not handled firmly yet fairly from a young age, the English Bull Terrier would soon start to show a more dominant side to their characters which is something to be avoided at all costs.